fbsobreira/tron-testnet-config/README.md

 Goto http://35.193.47.70:3000/#/votes-live and confirm you have votes\

-Go back and start node as witness\
+Go back to instructions above and start node as witness\
 Wait for next 6 hour cycle to confirm you are producing blocks\
 http://35.193.47.70:3000/#/representatives